 The remainder of the assessment will be awarded on the basis of a project undertaken by the student.
 The project must be done individually on a topic chosen by the student.
 The project must use the methods, languages and software tools seen during the course (not necessarily all of them, but most of them) in an integrated and fluid manner.
 The project must be documented in a report describing the objectives, analyses and results obtained.
 The project will be discussed publicly.
 The evaluation of the project will be assigned half by the lecturer and half by the students (including the evaluated student).

 During the discussion of the project, the student will be asked to answer some theory questions.

 See also general criteria approved by Consiglio di Corso di Studi: https://www.uniud.it/it/didattica/corsi/area-scientifica/scienze-matematiche-informatiche-multimediali-fisiche/laurea/informatica/studiare/criteri.pdf

 * the student should have learned at least one software for the analysis and visualization of data especially for networks and text

 * the student should be able to interpret experimental results and draw conclusions relevant to the domain of discourse.

 * the student should be able to communicate effectively the results of an experimental analysis.

-– Network science: centrality and power, similarity, community, resilience, distances and small worlds, power laws and scale-free networks
+4. The science of networks: centrality and power, signed networks, similarity and heterogeneity, community, resilience, distance and small world, power laws and scale-free networks, epidemics on networks

-– Text analysis: frequency of words and documents, sentiment analysis, n-grams and co-appearance of terms, topic modeling
+5. text analysis: word and document frequency, sentiment analysis, n-grams and co-occurrence of terms, topic modelling

 Networks, crowds and markets, David Easley and Jon Kleinberg